storybookjs/vs-code-plugin/README.md

 Please contact the developers at https://github.com/Async-Aesop/aesop with comments, questions, and any features you would like to see in a future version of Aesop.

 ### 1.0.0
 Aesop is pleased to make your acquaintance.

-Happy testing.
+If you are downloading the repository to play with Aesop's code, you may need to install dependencies for the sample React and Vue component files before use.
+Happy testing!